-What are The Sun Superdays and how do they work?
+What are Sun Superdays 2023 and how do they work?
 Tips and tricks to get ahead!

-You might be wondering what The Sun Superdays is?
+Updated for 2023!!
+You might be wondering what Sun Superdays is?
 The Sun Superdays is a yearly promotion that offers free tickets to major UK attractions.
 It is often mentioned in different money-saving websites and on social media as a great way of saving money on days out.
 And yes, it can be.
 By buying The Sun newspaper and collecting codes you can book two free tickets to a variety of attractions.
-There are a few nifty tips and tricks how to make the most out of it so keep reading for an explanation of how The Sun Superdays work.
+I have written my top tips on how to make the most out of it so keep reading for an explanation of how Sun Superdays work.

-What is The Sun Superdays promotion and how does it work?
+What is Sun Superdays promotion and how does it work?

 - Madame Tussauds, not confirmed